zeeshansarwar2968/Python_Projects/README.md

 # Python Projects

-> Solving some basic core problems in python, namely:
+> Solving basic core problems in python, namely:

 1. User Input and Replace String Template “Hello <<UserName>>, How are you?”